 1. Taglory Genuine Leather Dog Collars/Military Grade Dog Training Collar

-This practical and stylish dog collar comes in versions for dogs of almost all sizes: medium, large, and extra large.
-The extra large is tough enough to handle dogs up to 150 pounds.
+This practical, stylish and heavy duty dog collar comes in versions for dogs of almost all neck sizes: medium, large, and extra large.
+The extra large is tough enough to handle large dogs up to 150 pounds.
 Made of genuine leather, this collar will only look better as it ages.
 The corrosion-proof buckle comes as a bonus.

 With its meticulous stitching, this durable collar should last you and your dog for many years to come.
 The makers of this collar claim that it won’t rip or tear, no matter how strong of a puller your dog may be.
 This collar might be what it takes to keep your dog from getting away from you when you are out and about.